ctrlw/magni/README.md

   * Right button: toggle between regular view and colour inversion
   * Middle button: read out the text on the screen, stop it if already processing
   * Movement: no impact, the mouse is only used for its buttons.
 The recommendation is to prevent the mouse from accidental slipping, e.g. by sticking rubber bumpers on the bottom
-* Keyboard (also supports a small numeric keyboard)
+* Keyboard (also supports a small numeric keyboard for the main features)
   * Enter: switch to next magnification level
   * /: toggle between regular view and colour inversion
   * r: read out the text on the screen, stop it if already processing